demjanp/SiteSyncro/README.md

 - `age`: C-14 age (years BP) for date_type 'R'; mean calendar age (years BP) for date_type 'U' (required)
 - `uncertainty`: Uncertainty (years BP) for date_type 'R'; 1/2 range (years BP) for date_type 'U' (required)
 - `date_type`: 'R' for radiocarbon date; 'U' for calendar date as a uniform distribution
-- `long_lived`: True if sample is older than the examined deposition event due to e.g. old wood effect or redeposition from older strata
+- `long_lived`: True if sample could be older than the examined deposition event due to e.g. old wood effect
+- `redeposited`: True if sample could be redeposited from a different context
+- `outlier`: True if sample is an outlier and should not be used for modeling
 - `context`: Name of the context where sample was found
 - `area`: Excavation area
 - `area_excavation_phase`: Chronological phase of the context within the excavation area (integer, lower = earlier (older) phase)